aselshall/aea/README.md

   - Integrals of special functions: Exponential, log, and trigonometric functions (Homework 7)
   - Elementary integration operations: Separation of terms and integration by parts (Homework 7)
   - Higher order integration: Double integration, and moments of a function (Homework 8)
-  - Addressing conceptual model uncertainty using Bayesian analysis (optional topic)
   - Integral functions: Infinite series solutions such as exponential function, error function, gamma function and Euler constant (Homework 8)

 - **Differential equations**:
-  - Basics of ordinary and partial differential equations (Homework 9)
+  - Basics of ordinary and partial differential equations:  Order, linearity, and homogeneity  of differential equations (Homework 9)
-  - Conservation of mass, energy and momentum (Homework 9)
+  - Laws of Conservation: Conservation of mass, energy and momentum (Homework 9)
-  - Analytical solutions with separation of variables (Homework 9)
+  - Analytical solutions of differential equations: Separation of variables and  integrating factor - optional topic (Homework 9)
-  - Analytical solutions using an integrating factor (optional topic)
-  - Driving the differential euqation of groundwater flow based on mass conservation (Homework 10)
-  - Groundwater example of an analytical solution of a non-homogenous and non-linear second order ordinary differential equation (Homework 10)
+  - Driving a differential equation from mass conservation: Groundwater flow equation with analytical solution (Homework 10)
-  - Predator-prey model in engineering applications (Homework 10)
+  - Predator-prey model: Engineering applications (Homework 10)

 #### 3) Computer simulation and modeling – 3 Weeks
 **Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations (7.5 contact hours)